 Dubbed a “modern dance classic” this ballet is considered the masterpiece of American dancer Donald McKayle.
 This could be because the work was written with him in mind.
 This ballet follows seven men breaking rocks on a southern American prisoner chain gang.
 They move in unison with the music predominately work songs of the south.

-Still, their chains and tattered rags along with their choreographed movements gives the view the impression of over worked captives with no other choice than to do the work assigned to them.
+Still, their chains and tattered rags along with their choreographed movements gives the viewer the impression of overworked captives with no other choice than to do the work assigned to them.
 Their feet are bare as they rhythmically move to the music.
-The expressions on the men’s faces reveal frustration and resentment, still they do what they are told because after all, they are prisoners.
+The expressions on the men’s faces reveal frustration and resentment, yet they still do what they are told because after all, they are prisoners.

 The workers become enthralled with a feminine vision that appears before them.
 She promises to make them happy.
 The men surround her with their large bodies as she dances graceful and tempting.
 Still, she has the ability to constrict their chains even tighter.

 This hallucination takes over the role of mother, wife, and girlfriend.
 The dancers tell a dark and tragic tale alongside music that reinforces the ballet’s themes.

 This work premiered in 1959 in New York and has been produced by Alvin Ailey American Dance Theater, Batsheva Dance Company, and Dayton Contemporary Dance as well.

 8. Maple Leaf Rag